GroupProject2020/Ovito/doc/python/introduction/running.rst

 (e.g., run :command:`ovitos -m pip install <package>` to install a module via *pip*).

-Installing Python extensions that include native code (e.g. `Scipy <http://www.scipy.org>`_) in the embedded interpreter will likely fail however.
-In this case it is recommended to build OVITO from source on your local system.
+Installing Python extensions that include native code (e.g. `Scipy <http://www.scipy.org>`_) in the embedded interpreter will likely fail, however.
+It is recommended to build OVITO from source on your local system in this case.
-The graphical program and :program:`ovitos` will then both make use of your system's standard Python interpreter instead of the built-in interpreter.
+The graphical program as well as :program:`ovitos` will then make use of your system's standard Python installation.
-This makes all modules that are installed in your Python interpreter accessible within OVITO and :program:`ovitos` as well.
+This makes all modules that are installed in your system interpreter accessible within OVITO and :program:`ovitos` as well.
 How to build OVITO from source is described `on this page <http://www.ovito.org/manual/development.html>`_.

 Using the ovito package from other Python interpreters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:mod:`ovito` Python package can also be imported by standard Python scripts running in an external Python interpreter.
+The :py:mod:`ovito` Python package can also be imported by Python scripts running in an external Python interpreter, not :program:`ovitos`.
 However, because this module contains native extensions, it must be compiled specifically for the Python interpreter being used.
-Since there is a chance that the precompiled version of the module shipping with the binary OVITO installation is not compatible with your Python interpreter, it might thus be necessary to `build OVITO from source <http://www.ovito.org/manual/development.html>`_.
+Since there is a chance that the binary extension module shipped with the prebuilt version of OVITO is not compatible with your local Python interpreter, it might be necessary to `build OVITO from source <http://www.ovito.org/manual/development.html>`_.
-Make sure you link against the Python interpreter which you are going to run your scripts with.
+In case you have multiple Python interpreters installed on your system, make sure OVITO is being linked against the version that you are going to run your scripts with.

-Once the graphical program and the :py:mod:`ovito` Python extension module have been built, you can make the module loadable from your
-Python interpreter by adding the following directory to the `PYTHONPATH <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH>`_:
+Once the graphical program and the :py:mod:`ovito` Python module have been successully built, you should add the following directory to the `PYTHONPATH <https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH>`_, so that the Python interpreter can find it:

 =============== ===========================================================
 Platform:        Location of ovito package relative to build path: